 The GED® Science Test

 Science GED test covers three major topics: life (45%), physics and chemistry (35%), and earth and space science (20%).
-The test includes problem-solving questions about science.
+The test includes problem-solving questions about the subject.
 While it covers a wide range of scientific topics, it focuses on two themes: Human Health and Living Systems and Energy and Related Systems.

 Human Health and Living Systems tackle materials that are essential to health and safety of living things.
 Specifically, it explores the environment, the functions of the human body, and systems of living organisms.

 Energy and Related Systems touches upon earth and space science.
 In particular, it covers the function, sources, and transformations of energy in the universe.

 Test-takers are given 90 minutes to finish the science GED® test.

 How to Prepare For GED with Test Prep Toolkit’s GED Practice Test for Science

 Take Test Prep Toolkit’s GED science practice test.
-Like the GED practice tests for other subjects, the science test also has 25 questions.
+Like the GED practice tests for other subjects, the test also has 25 questions.
 Likewise, you can quickly reveal the answer right after each question.